-13. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of 5 fish per tonne of green weight caught (Table 2).
+- 13. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of 5 fish per tonne of green weight caught (Table 2).
 The tag-overlap statistic estimates the representative similarity between the size distributions of those fish that are tagged by a vessel and of all the fish that are caught by that vessel.
-Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C).

-14. Since 2005, a total of 1 037 D. eleginoides have been tagged and 59 recaptured in Division 58.4.3a (Table 3).
-No D. mawsoni have ever been tagged nor recaptured in this division.
+Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C). - 14.
+Since 2007, a total of 831 D. eleginoides have been tagged and 59 recaptured in Division 58.4.3a (Table 3).